daleghent/phd2-wiki/EventMonitoring.md

 |Name       |string|the name of the parameter that changed|
 |Value      |any|the new value of the parameter|

+### `ConfigurationChange` ###

+Notification sent when any settings are changed -- allows a client to keep in sync with PHD2 configuration settings by exporting settings only when required.

+(no event attributes)

 ## Initial Event Messages ##

 When a client first connects, PHD sends a series of event messages to the client.
 The first event is